styrken/SightResight/README.md

 Copyright 2013 Appværk / Appvaerk

-To use any of this code you must buy the App in the AppStore.
+You are allowed to use this code for your own projects.
+If you like the code you should donate 1,99$ by buying the App in the AppStore.
 You are not allowed to submit this code to the app store under a different name.

 If you buy the App you are allowed to use the AVPhotoSlider library as a base for your own gallery functionality.